johnulist/GoogleWebmasterToolsVerification/README.md

 Module key features
 -------------------
-* Avaible on Prestashop 1.5 and 1.6
+* Avaible on Prestashop 1.6

 * Translated into French and English